 Module 2.
 Write a summary, classification, cause-effect, and compare/contrast essays that meet stated criteria

 Module 3.
-Compose a research paper using correct citations according to MLA writing standards.
+Compose a research paper using correct citations according to APA writing standards.

 Credit for the course requires a score of 70% or greater on a single multiple-choice exam over Module 1 Unit 1 and four sets of writing assignments found in Modules 1-3.
 Each of these five graded elements represents 20% of the course grade.
 A sample exam problem follows: